Kansas City, Missouri

 Craft & Draft is a fun tap room behind the left field fence that offers over 75 craft beers from around the country.
 Craft & Draft has a quick-fire pizzeria for customizable pizzas.

-New Food at Kauffman Stadium in 2019
+New Food at Kauffman Stadium

 Brisket Topped Tots: Tater tots, smoked brisket, white queso, barbecue sauce and green onions.